node-red/node-red.github.io/docs/creating-nodes/edit-dialog.md

 - A typical row will have a `<label>` that contains an icon and the name of the property followed by an `<input>`.
 The icon is created using an `<i>` element with a class taken from those available from [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/).
-- The form element containing the property must have and id of `node-input-<propertyname>`.
+- The form element containing the property must have an id of `node-input-<propertyname>`.
 In the case of Configuration nodes, the id must be `node-config-input-<property-name>`.
 - The `<input>` type can be either `text` for string/number properties, or `checkbox` for boolean properties.
 Alternatively, a `<select>` element can be used if there is a restricted set of choices.